emberjs/rfcs/text/0813-template-layering.md

 However, one of the drawbacks is that it requires a custom syntax extension (`<template>`) and a custom file format (`.gjs/.gts`), which requires a build step and other custom tooling.

 RFC #779 makes a good case for why this is necessary and preferable to the alternatives.
+We stand by the rationales given in RFC #779, and this RFC does not intend to revisit its recommendations.
 However, there remain cases where this drawback is highly undesirable or simply not acceptable:

 1. Until we have implemented good editor integration, the developer experience of using `.gjs`/`.gts` could be abysmal (without any syntax highlighting or completion at all, etc).
-Even after we ship good editor integration for the mainstream editors, this will probably remain the case for a subset of less used editors that we did not or could not prioritize supporting.
+Even after we ship good editor integration for the mainstream editors, this will likely remain the case for a subset of less used editors that we did not or could not prioritize supporting.

 2. There may be editors and environments that are impossible for us to support,